 It’s significant to note that Marshall had the idea for the angled top of the speaker stack, even with the 8x12s.
 According to Nick Bowcott, Marshall chose the design as much for aesthetics as the sound.
 With the angled speaker cabinet, the top of the cabinet naturally tapers into the amp head above it, unlike when it’s placed on a conventional cabinet.
 Marshall looked at those and said, “Just doesn’t look designed – it looks like a small box on top of a bigger one!”

-7 Mid-’60s Super Tremolo Mk IV with white panel, KT66 tube rectifier, and rare “Grey Bluesbreaker“ grillecloth.
+7 Mid-’60s Super Tremolo Mk IV with white panel and rare grey Bluesbreaker“ grillecloth.

 While the visual aspect was certainly pleasing, he was very happy that several players told him that the angle of the top of the cabinet helped to project the two speakers into the ears of the guitarist, allowing them to better hear their guitars over a thundering drummer.